PHARMACEUTICALS

 • fracture healing

-Observation: histology, histomorphometry and immunohistochemistry
+Observations: histology, histomorphometry and immunohistochemistry

 Blood and urine analyses for the detection of specific markers.